CppProgrammer23/CppAdvancedTopic/non-linear algorithms/Readme.md

     find(value): bool. to find a value.
 Be aware, this method throw an exception (const char*) if there's no data in the tree.

-    remove(value): bool. to delete a value.
+    remove(value): void. to delete a value.

     in_order(): void. to get the ordered Tree.